octue/octue-sdk-python/docs/source/services.rst

 .. admonition:: Definitions

     Service revision
-        A specific instance of an Twined service that can be individually addressed.
+        A specific instance of a Twined service that can be individually addressed.
 The revision could correspond to a version of the service, a dynamic development branch for it, or a deliberate duplication or variation of it.

     .. _sruid_definition: